 An award-winning poet, playwright and performer from Manchester, Louise Wallwein was brought up in 13 different children’s homes and wrote her first play at the age of 17.
 Her career took off in 1998 when she performed an award-winning one-woman show on the wing of a World War II Shackleton reconnaissance aircraft.
 Since then her work has been broadcast by the BBC and produced by theatre and production companies both in the UK and abroad.
 During 2006, Louise was Poet in Residence, Queensland, Australia and Writer in Residence at the Centre for Creative Writing and Oral Culture, Winnipeg, Canada.

-For further information about this course, or to book a place, please contact Andy Nixseaman at email@example.com or calling 01463 741 675.
+This Continuing Professional Development course is supported by our Life Changes Trust project funding.
+The Trust is funded by the Big Lottery Fund.
+All places on this course are fully funded.
+For further information or to book a place, please contact Andy Nixseaman at firstname.lastname@example.org or calling 01463 741 675

 10am – Introduction from Moniack Mhor